Tarun-500/frontend_interview_prepration/React-Question_answers.md

 16) Explain React’s Virtual DOM diffing algorithm.
 What is “reconciliation”?
 17) Can you build your own useDebounce or useThrottle hook?
 18) Explain React Fiber architecture.
 19) What happens if you update state inside render() method?
 20) Explain rendering behavior when using useEffect vs useMemo in a component
-21)
+21) What is hydration in React?